CleverCloud/Community/.github/ISSUE_TEMPLATE/feature_backlog.md

 #### Erase this before submission ####
 Helper:
-Title : Pick a small yet descriptive and generalisable title Use labels : [ 'compute', 'storage', 'network', 'paas', 'containers', 'databases', 'analytics', 'AI', 'data', 'serverless', 'messaging', 'traffic', 'security', 'infrastructure', 'services' ]
+Title : Pick a small yet descriptive and generalisable title Use labels : [ 'Compute', 'Storage', 'Networking', 'PaaS', 'Containers', 'DBaaS', 'Analytics', 'AI', 'Data', 'Serverless', 'Messaging', 'Traffic', 'Security', 'Infrastructure', 'proServices' ]
 No one should be assigned on the public roadmap
 #### Erase this before submission ####